codepr/codepr.github.io/_posts/2025-01-10-dogfight-binary-protocol.md

 ---

-A very simple core that should allow for basic interactions is roughly defined, the prototype is currenctly comprised by:
+A very simple core that should allow for basic interactions is roughly defined, the prototype is currently comprised by:

 - A TCP server, with very rudimentary handling of connections
 - A game state, representing the main structure of any given match